 - Document key processes and procedures

-- Is there a buy-sell purchase agreement with a mandatory or optional buy-out or other measures to appropriately protect against the quick exit of an owner?
+Additionally, they will be able to assist in securing assignable non-solicitation agreements/non-compete agreements from key staff.
+Use them to confirm if there is a buy-sell purchase agreement with a mandatory or optional buy-out to appropriately protect against the quick exit of an owner.

 Emergency Succession Planning

 In the case of an emergency succession, you should have an elaborate plan laid out to be prepared.
 Here are some questions and actions you should think about in the case of an untimely death or sudden exit:

 - Ensure that key relationships and contacts are documented

 - Create and update a binder or digital files that includes key documents such as strategic/operational plans, annual and monthly calendars of organizational activities, etc.